Part II Computer Science Project Ideas

 Bitcoin is an upcoming crypto-currency.
 Bitcoins are 'mined' by calculating a large number of SHA-256 hashes.
 Most bitcoin mining efforts have concentrated on running on CPU or GPU, while far superior performance can be achieved with FPGAs.
 Bitcoin implementations and infrastructure are available on numerous platforms.

 BlueSpec SystemVerilog is a high-level hardware description language (HDL) derived from Haskell, which is good for architectural exploration of different designs in a way that is awkward in Verilog.
-We have a naive SHA-256 implementation in Bluespec - it statically elaborates the entire hash function, which works but would run at a very slow clock if synthesised.
+We have a naive SHA-256 implementation in a few lines of Bluespec - it statically elaborates the entire hash function, which works but would run at a very slow clock if synthesised.
 Pipelining it could significantly increase the throughput, as could transforming the algorithm.
 As you synthesise and optimise it, you'll gain a deep knowledge of the timing and performance of modern hardware.

 This project gives the opportunity to explore architectures for high-performance hardware computation, in a fiercely competitive area.